 Only circulating items from the GRC's collection can be placed on reserve; please submit reserve requests at least a week prior to classes beginning.
-Faculty should email class reserve lists for circulating items in the GRC's collection to both the Library Head and Architecture Librarian (firstname.lastname@example.org and email@example.com).
+Faculty should email class reserve lists for circulating items in the GRC's collection to Kim Soss (email@example.com and firstname.lastname@example.org).
 Please allow up to two business days for these items to be pulled and updated in the catalog before your students will need them on the shelves.

 Book reserves from Galvin's collections must be reserved using their online request form.

 E-Reserves should be uploaded via BlackBoard; more information available here: http://library.iit.edu/faculty/services/new-faculty.